ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 ### JavaScript

 This component relies on JavaScript.
-To make it work without JS, you need to make sure that when the 'Add another' and 'remove' buttons are selected, the form submits and the page reloads with the changes.
+To make it work without JavaScript, you need to make sure that when the 'Add another' and 'Remove' buttons are selected, the form submits and the page reloads with the changes.

 ### Designing the page and onward journey